 In the experiments, fifty (ten in each problem size category) MOLP test problems were employed.
 In testing the Interactive FFANN Procedure, different FFANN structures with different numbers of hidden nodes were employed.
-We report the computational results for four different FFANN structures with no, one, two or six hidden nodes in one hidden layer respectively.
+We report the computational results for four different FFANN structures with no, one, two, or six hidden nodes in one hidden layer respectively.
 In Tables 5-8, we summarize the quality of the final solutions obtained from the Interactive FFANN Procedure as compared against those obtained from the Tchebycheff Method when using the $L_1$ -, $L_2$ -, $L_4$ - and $L{\infty}$ -metric value functions.
 More computational results with different quality measures are reported in Sun (1992).

 In Table 5, the Interactive FFANN Procedure was run for the $L_1$ -metric value function, with a neural network structure without any hidden nodes, resulting in higher quality solutions than with the Tchebycheff Method, in terms of average as well as best and worst qualities.
 In this case, the output node is the only node which performs a computational function.
 If this node were to have a linear activation function, the FFANN would reduce to a linear regression model and be able to represent the DM's linear value function exactly.
-However, in this case the nonlinear nature of the activation function of the output node introduces "imprecision" into the FFANN.
+However, in this case the nonlinear nature of this activation function introduces "imprecision" into the FFANN.
 Nevertheless, this imprecision hardly has an impact on the performance, as the Interactive FFANN Procedure correctly identifies the optimal solution, within five iterations, for 35 out of the 50 test problems, and approximates the optimal solution closely (within one to four percent) for the remaining problems.

 In Table 6, three different neural network structures were used for the $L_2$ -metric value function.
 From this table, we see that superior results were obtained using the Interactive FFANN Procedure, as long as at least one hidden node is used.
-In Tables 7 and 8, generally better results were obtained using the Interactive FFANN Procedure than with the Tchebycheff Method, but at least two hidden nodes were required because of the more difficult $L_4$ - and $L{\infty}$ -metric value functions.
-Particularly for the $L{\infty}$ -metric value function, the difference in performance becomes more favorable for the Interactive FFANN Procedure as the problem size increases.
+In Tables 7 and 8, generally better results were obtained with the Interactive FFANN Procedure than with the Tchebycheff Method, but at least two hidden nodes were required because of the more difficult $L_4$ - and $L_x$ -metric value functions.
+Particularly for the $L_x$ -metric value function, the difference in performance becomes more favorable for the Interactive FFANN Procedure as the problem size increases.

-Keeping in mind the fact that the test results were generated by the progenitors of the new procedure, we nevertheless feel that the results are very encouraging and that the possibilities for embedding artificial neural network technology in the interactive procedures of multiple objective programming are promising.
+Keeping in mind the fact that the test results were generated by the progenitors of the new procedure, we nevertheless feel that the results are very encouraging